Mid-Semester Feedback FAQ

-- Instructors have the ability to add up to 4 additional custom questions to the survey for each course.
+- Instructors have the ability to customize questions for each course.

-- Some school have opted out of using the Mid-Semester tool in Canvas because they are promoting other methods of soliciting mid-semester evaluations.
+- Some schools have opted out of using the Mid-Semester tool in Canvas because they are promoting other methods of soliciting mid-semester evaluations.

 For schools that have opted to participate with Mid-Semester Feedback, this tool will automatically follow the schedule outlined here:

-- Instructor Tool Opens: Tuesday, January 1 at 12:30am: The instructor tool appears in the course navigation bar (students do not see this tool) and form opens for faculty who wish to add up to four custom questions.
+- Instructor Tool Opens: December 13 at 4:30 p.m.: The instructor tool appears in the course navigation bar (students do not see this tool) and form opens for faculty who wish to add up to four custom questions.
 The Student Tool also appears on this date, but if students click on it before the feedback open date, the student will only see the feedback open/close dates.

-- Custom Question Deadline: Friday, February 15 at noon: The form closes for faculty to select and create custom questions for the survey.
+- Custom Question Deadline: February 16 at 5 p.m.: The form closes for faculty to select and create custom questions for the survey.

-- Feedback Close: Monday, Feburary 25 at 9 a.m: The form closes for feedback from students.
+- Feedback Close: March 6 at 9 p.m.: The form closes for feedback from students.*

 Why is the Mid-Semester Feedback Instructor tool not appearing in my course navigation?